 — Henry Warren (@henrywarren) September 5, 2017

 The funniest thing about the letter is its seriousness!
 It is written in a very formal, businesslike tone, expressing the ‘displeasure’ of the said tooth fairy.
 Barry T. Tooth Fairy (creative!) acknowledges the receipt of the tooth.
 The letter goes on to explain why there has been a delay in the payment that particular time!

-Apparently, Tooth Fairies expect a normal wear and tear of the tooth, based on the usage.
+Apparently, Tooth Fairies expect normal wear and tear of the tooth, based on the usage.
 However, in this particular tooth, it was more than expected.
-Not only was it not properly maintained, it also had trace amounts of Fanta and cereal that were not cleaned properly after consumption.
+Not only was it not properly maintained, but it also had trace amounts of Fanta and cereal that were not cleaned properly after consumption.
 And because of this, a committee had to analyse the tooth, causing a delay in the payment!

 The letter, accompanied by a pound, warns the child about taking care of his teeth.
 Barry explains that if dental hygiene was to be ignored, this would be the last transaction.